marcmagransdeabril/simple-web/README.md

 }
 ```

 3.3.
-A JavaScript module to count clicks:
+A JavaScript module to add an `onclick()` event handler and a click counter:
 ```JavaScript
 export function increment() {
   const counter = document.getElementById('counter');